CAVE-PNP/116-stefan-rass/max_notes/isa-vs-coq.md

   - minimalistic kernel supports only natural deduction (see also `talk:isa_intro`)
     - small means less room for errors in specification and implementation
+    - natural deduction axioms are the "assembly" of isabelle
       - strategies/tactics submit calls to modify kernel state
-  - focus on forward reasoning
+  - focus on forward reasoning using Isabelle/Isar
 - pro
   - **strong automation, powerful tools**
     - more compact proof scripts